HanSaloo/PodMod/README.md

 # PodMod
 Just mod for RimWorld
-for install mod just drop in mods folder
+For install mod just drop in mods folder

+Best for playing on crazy Random Randi)